stanlysamuel/gensys/README.md

 - Raghavan Komondoor, Indian Institute of Science, Bangalore

 ### Installation
 You should have installed Python 2/3 on your system.
-Currently we successfully ran GenSys with Python 2.7.1.
+We successfully ran GenSys with Python 2.7.1.

 **Install Python packages**